Zly-u/OpenGL_Learnings/README.md

 ## How to compile

-The project doesn't require any setups aside from [VCPKG](https://vcpkg.io/en/) being installed.
+The project doesn't require any setups aside from [VCPKG](https://vcpkg.io/en/) being installed and path to it being set in the env. variable `VCPKG_ROOT`.

 So...
 Just run the CMake build process the usual way you do, either via CLion, VS, VSC, or terminal.